facebook/relay/docs/Modern-Subscriptions.md

 * `updater`: an optional function that can supply custom logic for updating the in-memory Relay store based on the server response.
 * `configs`: an array containing the updater configurations.
 It is the same as [`configs`](./mutations#updater-configs) in `commitMutation`.
+* `cacheConfig?`: Optional object containing a set of cache configuration options

 ## Example